Frequently Asked Questions

 Is internet available?

-Yes, wireless internet is available at scheduled times in a designated area.
+Yes, wireless internet is available at scheduled times in designated areas.

 Where can I do laundry?

-Laundry machines are located in the basement of the main girls’ dorm and in a separate building on campus for the boys.
-Machines are coin operated and cost $0.75 per load.
-Change can be made in our office.
+Laundry facilities are available in the basement of the main girls’ dorm and in a separate building for the boys.
+All machines are coin-operated and cost $0.75 per load.
+Change is available in the office.

 Can guests visit?